A guide to script fundraisers for schools.

 - Schools make a lower profit (2-15%).

-- Appears to work best when people are able to plan ahead on their purchases as opposed to impulsive buying.
+- It works best when people can plan their purchases instead of impulsive buying.

-- Requires that a substantial amount of people use the gift cards on a consistent basis in order for the school to really benefit.
+- It requires that a substantial amount of people use the gift cards consistently for the school to benefit.

-- May be difficult to get people to modify their behavior and use gift cards instead of credit cards.
+- Getting people to modify their behavior and use gift cards instead of credit cards may be difficult.

-- Most scrip companies don’t offer an effective tracking system to keep track of gift card orders.
+- Most script companies don’t offer an effective tracking system to keep track of gift card orders.

 - Many people choose credit cards for the added benefits, like earning free airline travel, so they may be less apt to use a gift card instead.

-Profits usually start off low but if organizations can get increased participation over time, the money earned can be substantial.
-In other words, how effective the program becomes depends on the number of families that the organization is able to sign up, and how religiously they use the scrip program.
+Profits usually start low, but the money earned can be substantial if organizations can increase participation over time.
+In other words, how effective the program becomes depends on the number of families that the organization can sign up for and how religiously they use the script program.
 For example, an organization of 150 families can easily spend upwards of a million dollars a year on food.
-This can translate into $40,000 for the organization without people having to spend any more money than they ordinarily would.
+This can translate into $40,000 for the organization without people having to spend more than they ordinarily would.

-The key though is finding ways to convince people to use the program over time.
+The key is finding ways to convince people to use the program over time.
 Unfortunately, breaking old spending habits can be difficult.
-Once the program builds up over time, and you have a couple of experienced people to run and manage the orders, scrip fundraising can work quite well.
+Once the program builds up over time, and you have a couple of experienced people to run and manage the orders, script fundraising can work quite well.